marsp0/marsp0.github.io/articles/simple-json-parser.md

 In this post I'll talk about a simple JSON parser I implemented for a project that I'm working on.
 I didn't want this to be a fully featured library like [cJSON](https://github.com/DaveGamble/cJSON) but rather a simple and easy to use parser.
 To keep the code straightforward i've made some assumptions that a generic library like cJSON might not be able to make:

-- the raw buffer can fit in memory
+- the buffer can fit in memory
-- the json contains only **ASCII** chars
+- the buffer contains only **ASCII** characters
-- the raw buffer contains valid json.
-Since im parsing `glb` files im assuming that the json inside them is valid
+- the buffer contains valid json.
+Since im parsing `glb` files im assuming that the json inside them is valid.
+The buffer has to contain at least a root node `{}`.
+Nothing else is supported at top level (not even an empty string).

-The code is single threaded and does not support exporting/creation of json objects, all it does is it takes in a buffer and parses it.
+The code is single threaded and does not support the creation and exporting of json trees, all it does is it takes in a buffer and parses it.
 The code works in two stages where each stage iterates over the entire buffer.
 The first stage calculates and allocates the memory needed for the entire json tree and the second stage parses the tree.
 The idea is to make the memory allocation more efficient by precalculating the amount of memory needed for both strings and nodes and allocating two big chunks instead of doing per node allocation.

 The first thing we can look at is the header file `json.h`